jf-lab/chendoscope-minipipe/README.md

   **Flags:**
   -d/--downsample: downsample factor, defaut=4
   -c/--chunk_size: chunk_size, default=2000
-  --motion_corr: if you want to motion correct_motion, default=True
+  --motion_corr: if you want to correct motion, default=False
   -t/--threshold: if you want to indicate threshold for motion correction, default=1.0
   -target_frame: if you want to indicate frame of reference for motion correction, default=0
   --cores: number of threads to run in parallel, default=4